Bond is back. Film stars mingle with royals at 'Spectre' premiere

 "It's incredible how James Bond represents so much, not just in England but all over the world," Bellucci said.

-Trailers have shown action-packed scenes typical of Bond movies as 007 uncovers the shady Spectre organization, and its dark link to villain Franz Oberhauser, played by Oscar winner Christoph Waltz.
+Trailers have shown action-packed scenes typical of Bond movies as 007 uncovers the shady Spectre organisation, and its dark link to villain Franz Oberhauser, played by Oscar winner Christoph Waltz.

 Spectre has stood as an acronym for the Special Executive for Counter-Intelligence, Terrorism, Revenge and Extortion in past Bond films.